OpenLI-NZ/openli/doc/ProvisionerDoc.md

   intercept was granted.
 * Delivery country code -- the country where the intercept is taking place (probably the same as above).
-* SIP URI -- a SIP URI that identifies the target of the intercept.
-All SIP and RTP traffic for that SIP user will be intercepted.
 * Mediator -- the ID number of the mediator which will be forwarding the intercept records to the requesting agency.
 * Agency ID -- the agency that requested the intercept (this should match one of the agencies specified elsewhere in this configuration file).
+* SIP targets -- a list of identities that can be used to recognise activity in the SIP stream that is related to the intercept target.

 ### IP Data Intercepts